jpmallette/appleStoreScraper/README.md

 STEP 4 : MERGE THE TWO FILES

+* apple_topapp_base <-merge(top_apps_charts_books_data,apple_data,all.x=T,by="AppID")

-As a further note, sample analysis can be found in the file "sampleAnalysis.R"
+As a further note, sample analysis can be found in the file "sampleAnalysis.R".
+Feel free to improve the file (aka name convention and other issue that can arise)

-YOU ARE GOOD TO GO !
+YOU ARE GOOD TO GO AND HAVE FUN !